 His classroom’s chairs are arranged around work tables, not in rank-and-file order.
 I was immediately struck by the atmosphere of the classroom, which was an amiable order-in-chaos.
 The longer I watched, the more strongly the unobtrusive grounding in orderliness made itself evident under the chat and banter, including banter with the teacher.
 Each table was assigned a task, and a spokesman from each table presented to the class as a whole at the end of the lesson for classmates’ and the teacher’s comments.
 The students took the comments seriously.
 After the class, he and I had lunch in the teachers’ canteen and had a long talk about alternatives to exam-based courses.

 It may be tempting to dismiss this kind of productivity as due entirely to privilege: this is a good school, and Hong Kong has a high per capita GDP.
-That doubtless has something to do with something, but not all to do with everything.
+That doubtless has something to do with something, but not everything to do with everything.
 For one thing, the school has a tradition of welcoming and supporting students from comparatively disadvantaged backgrounds, though it is true that they do not constitute a large part of the student population.
-But Hong Kong itself, including its schools for the poor, has remarkably good results on the PISA tests, including tests that require what we call “higher-level thinking.”
+But Hong Kong itself, including its ‘band 3 schools’ (a term no longer used but often understood) has remarkably good results on the PISA tests, including tests that require what we call “higher-level thinking.”
 And if this class is any example, Hong Kong has many teachers who are ready to try approaches other than stuff-and-examine—this at a time when the American “education reform movement,” as it is misnamed, has brought back the stuff-and-examine model to NCLB and RAT schools, with their Test Preparation.